salopadlon/ryanair-api/Readme.md

 `pip install -r requirements.txt`

+During testing in completely new environment I encountered problem with package `python-multipart`.
+In case of error with this package, install it with:

+`pip install python-multipart`

 ## Run application

 To run the application use the following command from the directory of `main.py`